lquesada/ComfyUI-Starter-Workflows/README.md

 ### Examples

+All these examples were generated with seed 1001, the default settings in the workflow, and the prompt being the concatenation of y-label and x-label, e.g. "portrait, wearing white t-shirt, african man".

-Note that higher-resolution separate pictures and the XY Plot workflow can be accessed from [here](https://github.com/lquesada/ComfyUI-Starter-Workflows/tree/main/starter-person_outputs).
+Note that higher-resolution separate pictures and the XY Plot workflow can be downloaded from [here](https://github.com/lquesada/ComfyUI-Starter-Workflows/tree/main/starter-person_outputs).

 ![Example](starter-person-summary.jpg)